-Temp rise must be within the OEM certified range.
-It is strongly advised that you design for a temp rise in the middle of the range or below because temp rise typically increases over time as the system gets dirty or registers or closed by occupants.

-- AC performance data must reflect performance in dry climate at 5000' - Start with OEM sea-level data.
-Highlight design conditions, chosen airflow and corresponding rated capacity in data table: - For 89 F summer outdoor design dry bulb temperature, use "condenser entering dry bulb air temperature" = 85 F or interpolate between 85 F and 95 F capacity. - ° For air entering indoor coil - \Rightarrow Dry-bulb temperature = 75 F (beware: many tables use 80 F) - ⇒ Typical wet-bulb temperature ~ 62 F unless there is a significant latent load (unusual; source of this load must be documented). - ⇒ The 75 F dry-bulb / 62 F combination is sometimes referred to as "TVA rating conditions" in the footnotes. - Approximate AC equipment capacities for the dry climate by transferring half of OEM latent capacity to sensible capacity. - Correct AC airflow and/or equipment capacity for much lower air density at altitude, using one of these techniques (Manual S Appendix 6) - ° Increase volumetric airflow, no change in capacity: CFM 5000' = Sea-level CFM / 0.832 - ° De-rate cooling capacity, no change in airflow: 5000' capacity = Sea-level capacity x 0.96 - ° Specify the altitude correction used on the submittal form.
+- Temp rise must be within the OEM certified range.
+It is strongly advised that you design for a temp rise in the middle of the range or below because temp rise typically increases over time as the system gets dirty or registers or closed by occupants. - AC performance data must reflect performance in dry climate at 5000' - Start with OEM sea-level data.
+Highlight design conditions, chosen airflow and corresponding rated capacity in data table: - For 90 F summer outdoor design dry bulb temperature, use "condenser entering dry bulb air temperature" = 95 F or interpolate between 85 F and 95 F capacity. - ° For air entering indoor coil - $\Rightarrow$ Dry-bulb temperature = 75 F (beware: many tables are based on 80 F) - ⇒ Typical wet-bulb temperature ~ 62 F unless there is a significant latent load (unusual; source of this load must be documented). - $\Rightarrow$ The 75 F dry-bulb / 62 F combination is sometimes referred to as "TVA rating conditions" in the performance data table footnotes. - Approximate AC equipment capacities for the dry climate by transferring half of OEM latent capacity to sensible capacity. - Correct AC airflow and/or equipment capacity for much lower air density at altitude, using one of these techniques (Manual S Appendix 6) - ° Increase volumetric airflow, no change in capacity: CFM 5000' = Sea-level CFM / 0.832 - $^{\circ}$ De-rate cooling capacity, no change in airflow: 5000' capacity = Sea-level capacity x 0.96 Specify the altitude correction method you used on the submittal form.

 - Right-sizing.
 Equipment capacities, calculated as described above, must fall within these limits: - Furnace: Output heating capacity must be in range of 100% to 140% of design heating load (unless larger size blower is needed to meet cooling load). - AC: - ° Sensible cooling capacity must meet design sensible load. - Total cooling capacity must be in the range of 95% to 115% of design total cooling load or not exceed design total cooling load by more than 6,000 Btuh.
 Given the small cooling loads for most new construction in Fort Collins, the 6,000 Btuh limit is typically more applicable than the 115% limit. - Where no available equipment is within these sizing limits, the next largest nominal piece of available equipment may be used. - If the selected equipment does not fall within code sizing ranges, explain why on the submittal. - Airflow.
 You must document design airflow and static pressure targets for both heating and cooling.
 This means picking operating points within the OEM blower data table. - Use realistic static pressures.
 External Static Pressure of 0.50 to 0.70 IWC is typical for systems with an AC coil.
 Static pressures typically increase over time as components get dirty and occupants close some registers. - Remember that the design airflow is volumetric cfm at 5000' air density.
-Doublecheck that you have correctly adjusted OEM sea-level performance data as described above. - Other furnace considerations: - If a sealed combustion furnace is specified, you must also specify two-pipe installation.
+Doublecheck that you have correctly adjusted OEM sea-level performance data as described above. - Other furnace / air handler considerations: - IRC N1103.2.2.1/IECC R403.2.2.1 requires a sealed air handler be specified. - If a sealed combustion furnace is specified, you must also specify two-pipe installation.
 Check the box on the submittal form. - Natural-draft gas furnaces (including induced-draft furnaces) must be located and tested in accordance with IRC G2406.2. - You must report the blower motor type on the submittal form.
-If the furnace blower is being used to circulate air for whole-dwelling-unit ventilation and is 1/4 HP or larger, a brushless-DC blower motor must be specified. - Manifold gas pressure is not typically included in the furnace performance data.
-You are responsible for obtaining this information from the manufacturer specific to Fort Collins gas supplier and 5,000' altitude and reporting it on the submittal form. - If you are designing multiple systems, submit a "Heating + Cooling Equipment Selection" page for each system.
+If the furnace blower is being used to circulate air for whole-house ventilation and is /4 HP or larger, a brushless-DC blower motor must be specified. - For multiple systems, submit a "Heating + Cooling Equipment Selection" page for each system.